Chapter 42:

 “Have you ever heard of a bluff!?”

-A sphere formed of spheres manifested around Zenobia as her form consolidated perfectly.
-Her back tensed as her head tilted; it touched the bottom of her feet, and she folded into the shape of a beating heart.
+A sphere of spheres manifested around Zenobia.
+Her form consolidated perfectly.
+Her back tensed as her head tilted; it touched the bottom of her feet as she folded into a beating heart.

 The heart exploded.
 Spheres flew from the blast in every direction.

-The last of the gravitational anchors cast earlier expanded to counter the onslaught.
-Jorseph angled awkwardly to avoid getting punctured.
+The last of the gravitational anchors expanded to counter the onslaught.
+Jorseph angled to avoid getting punctured.
 A whisker disintegrated.
 The edge of his tail eroded away.
-But he survived the one’s that flew past him and they weren’t returning as the others had.
+But he survived.
+They flew past him and weren’t returning.

-Lilly took a much smaller form over his shoulder, like a fairy made of penned words.
-She clutched at a dense violet mane as she tried to recompose herself.
-Her soft crying reached Jorseph’s ear.
+Lilly took a form over his shoulder, like a fairy made of penned words.
+She clutched at his dense violet mane.
+Soft crying reached his ear.

 A scream vibrated from a floating puddle, “Why aren’t my attacks landing!?”